GOP's McConnell: Trump morally responsible for Jan. 6 attack

 “He didn’t get away with anything yet,” said McConnell, who turns 79 next Saturday and has led the Senate GOP since 2007.

-It was a stunningly bitter castigation of Trump by McConnell, who could have used much of the same speech had he instead decided to convict him.
-Had McConnell voted to find Trump guilty, he has enough respect among his colleagues that many more of them may well have done the same.
+It was a stunningly bitter castigation of Trump by McConnell, who could have used much of the same speech had he instead decided to convict Trump.

-By voting for acquittal, McConnell and his fellow Republicans left the party locked in its struggle to define itself in the post-Trump presidency.
-Numerous, fiercely loyal pro-Trump Republicans and more traditional Republicans who believe the former president is damaging the party’s national appeal are struggling to decide its direction.
+But by voting for acquittal, McConnell and his fellow Republicans left the party locked in its struggle to define itself after Trump's defeat in November.
+Fiercely loyal pro-Trump Republicans, and the base of the party they represent, are colliding with more traditional Republicans who believe the former president is damaging the party’s national appeal.

-A guilty vote by McConnell would have likely roiled GOP waters by signaling an attempt to yank the party away from Trump.
+A guilty vote by McConnell, which likely would have brought some other Republicans along with him, would have marked a more direct effort to wrest the party away from Trump.

-That could have prompted 2022 primary challenges against GOP incumbents, complicating Republican efforts to win the Senate majority by nominating far-right, less electable candidates.
-McConnell has spent years fending off such candidates after his party lost winnable Senate races in Delaware, Nevada and Missouri by nominating fringe contenders.
+That could have prompted 2022 primary challenges against GOP incumbents, complicating Republican efforts to win the Senate majority by nominating far-right, less-electable candidates.
+McConnell has spent years fending off such candidates.

 After Saturday's vote, furious Democrats launched their own attacks against McConnell and the GOP.
 Speaking to reporters, House Speaker Nancy Pelosi, D-Calif., mocked the “cowardly group of Republicans” in the Senate she said were afraid to “respect the institution in which they served.”